 From what I have read on Twitter, GAF, podcast they couldn't show Sony a working product it was delay after delay and Sony just got tired of funding the project.

+Practically the same thing that happened MS and Scalebound.
 MS didn't see any progress and was wondering where the money that gave was going.

 They did not lose it, they walked away from it as developer was not hitting development goalposts.

 @ bennibop Sony didn't walk away from the game.
 Tequila work bought the right back from sony. https://www.google.com/amp/... @ Septic.
 Its not exactly the same.
 PG didnt buy back the right for scalebound.